ejcorn/GBAvsPBSDiffusion/README.md

 ## Directory structure

 Master branch contains 2 major folders:
-  - code/diffmodel contains code that uses linear diffusion models to predict spread of protein through structural connectome,
   - code/process contains code that deals with loading and processing data
   - code/misc contains various helper functions for analysis and plotting that are called in other scripts
+  - code/diffmodel contains code that uses linear diffusion models to predict spread of protein through structural connectome.
+  - code/PBSvsCBE contains code that compares time constant values between PBS and CBE-injected mice
   - data/ contains csv and xlsx files with 1) experimentally obtained pathology data and 2) parcellated Snca expression data and connectome data from Allen Brain Institute.

-Using gene expression and linear dynamics of spread along the connectome, we attempt to predict the spatial distribution of experimentally observed pathology at 1, 3, and 6 months post injection.
+Using gene expression and linear dynamics of spread along the connectome, we attempt to predict the spatial distribution of experimentally observed pathology at 1 month post injection, and test whether injection of a glucocerebrocidase inhibitor impacts spreading dynamics.

 ## Input specification